Shyness can be difficult to overcome as it can easily be mistaken for something it’s not.

 If you doubt your intelligence, take some time to read around the subject you feel you know less about.
 If you worry about your appearance, take some time to figure out what looks best for you.
 It is always best to solve the cause of the problem rather than deal with its symptoms.

-Knowing how to overcome shyness can feel impossible.
+Sometimes shyness can feel impossible to overcome.
 Many mistake it for introversion and give you the wrong advice.
 The key is to know the difference and practice small steps to building your confidence and overcoming your shyness from within.